ocaml-flambda/flambda-backend/jane/doc/extensions/unboxed-types/null.md

 # Adding null to types

-This document proposes a way we can add a null value to types, thus granting a non-allocating version of `option`.
-This proposal builds on the *layouts* system described in the [main proposal for unboxed types](index.md).
-Before reading this document, you may wish to read up through the [layouts](index.md#layouts) section of the main proposal.
+This document describes the way we can add a null value to types, thus granting a non-allocating version of `option`.
+This extension builds on the *layouts* system described in the [main document for unboxed types](index.md).
+Before reading this document, you may wish to read up through the [layouts](index.md#layouts) section of the main document.

 # Adding null